adamzvolanek/DevRackDocs/radarr.md

 ### Settings --> Custom Formats

 Select the plus symbol and name it 'HEVC'.
+Select the plus symbol for "Conditions" and select "Presets" under 'Release Title' and select 'x265'.

+Ensure "Required" is checked.

-Select the plus symbol for conditions and enter the following information.
+Select the plus symbol again under "Conditions" and name it "x265" with the regular expression of `x265`.

-- Name: `x265`
-- Regular Expression: `(((x|h)\.?265)|(HEVC))`
-- Leave Negate unchecked.
-'If checked, the custom format will not apply...'
-- Check Required.
-'This Release Title condition must match for the...'
+Repeat for creating a `x264` Custom format.

 ### Settings --> Profiles